Volunteer Trail Stewards

 Stewardship Training Material

-The WLT held a virtual stewards' training on June 27, 2020.
+The WLT held an in-person stewards' training on April 16, 2022.
 Please find the training material from Sonja Wadman, Mike Tabaczynski, and Eric Olson here:

 - Stewards Training Introduction